HugeFrog24/gpt-video-transcriber/README.md

 By automating transcription and description generation, this tool aims to:

-1. Save Time: Automates the process of manual transcription and description.
+1. Save Time
-2. Recover Lost Information: Recreates lost metadata, improving video library organization.
+2. Recover Lost Information
-3. Improve Accessibility: Makes content more accessible to a wider audience, including those with hearing impairments.
+3. Improve Accessibility
-4. Enhance Searchability: Facilitates easier searching within video libraries using accurate transcriptions and descriptions.
+4. Enhance Searchability

 ## Inspiration